OP Stack smart contract deployment

 Deploying a single contract

 Production users should deploy their L1 contracts from a contracts release.
 All contracts releases are on git tags with the following format: op-contracts/vX.Y.Z.
-If you're deploying a new standard chain, you should deploy the Multi-Chain Prep (MCP) L1 release (opens in a new tab).
-We're working on writing more documentation to prepare OP Stack chain operators to run a fault proof chain effectively.
+If you're deploying a new standard chain, you should deploy the Fault Proof Fixes release (opens in a new tab) with the permissioned game type enabled.
+Starting with permissioned fault proofs gives chain operators time to get comfortable running the additional infrastructure requirements: op-challenger (opens in a new tab) and monitoring (opens in a new tab).
+There are also additional changes to the economics of operating a permissionless fault proof that chain operators should have a firm understanding of.